chifamba/dzinza-python/frontend/README.md

-# FamilyVerse - Interactive Family Tree Builder
+# Dzinza - Interactive Family Tree Builder

-FamilyVerse is a web application designed to help users create, visualize, and manage their family trees in an interactive and engaging way.
+Dzinza is a web application designed to help users create, visualize, and manage their family trees in an interactive and engaging way.
 It leverages modern web technologies to provide a dynamic user experience, including drag-and-drop functionality for arranging family members and AI-powered suggestions for potential relationships.

 ## Core Features